mingyyy/progress/learned_concepts.md

 *Alt + the line, so you can change all of them at once *select something, right click, refactor and rename it

+1. Change the apparence under Pycharm -> Preference
+2. shift + shift: to search
+3. alt + select same words in different lines, then all these can be changed
+4. ctrl + shift + r, first time to run the program
+5. ctrl + r, aftr running for the first time

+### Thursday
+1. chapter2 of the book, Variables and types

+file extention is a way to tell the computer what to do with the file

+.py - python file
+.sh - bash file

+* To comment on multiple lines -> select multiple lines and press **command + /